Sleepytale Logo

 In a quiet corner of the village music shop stood an old grand piano named Melody.

-Her polished wood gleamed like warm honey, and her black and white keys waited patiently for gentle fingers.
+Her wood gleamed like warm honey, and her keys waited for fingers the way a cat waits at a window, patient and still.

 Every evening, just before sunset, little Priya visited.

-The walls of the shop seemed to lean closer, listening.
+The walls of the shop seemed to lean closer.

-She played a simple pattern, C, G, A, F, and each note painted a ribbon of pastel light that floated above the keys.
+She played a simple pattern.
+C, G, A, F. Each note painted a ribbon of pastel light that floated above the keys and drifted toward the window, where the first star of evening blinked awake as if somebody had tapped it on the shoulder.

-Melody’s strings hummed a lullaby older than the village itself, a lullaby that remembered every peaceful bedtime it had ever witnessed.
+Melody's strings hummed a lullaby older than the village itself, one that remembered every peaceful bedtime it had ever witnessed, every child who had yawned in this room and gone home with heavy eyelids.

 Priya's fingers moved slower, softer, until the final note lingered like a feather on still water.